crossplane/docs/content/master/getting-started/provider-aws-part-2.md

 This guide uses the group
 {{<hover label="version" line="1">}}database.example.com{{</hover>}}.

-Since this is the first version of the API, this guide uses the version
+Because this is the first version of the API, this guide uses the version
 {{<hover label="version" line="1">}}v1alpha1{{</hover>}}.

 ```yaml {label="version",copy-lines="none"}